awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-cookbook.md

 ## Enable the Custom Cookbook<a name="gettingstarted-windows-layer-enable-cookbook"></a>

 AWS OpsWorks Stacks runs recipes from a local cache on each instance\.
 To run your custom recipes, you must do the following:
-+ Put the cookbook in a remote repository\.
++ Store the cookbook in a remote repository\.

   AWS OpsWorks Stacks downloads the cookbooks from this repository to each instance's local cache\.
 + Edit the stack to enable custom cookbooks\.